 Clandon Park Education Centre ™ is the centre for courses, lectures, talks, workshops and field study days on Clandon Park:

 Clandon Park® Saddlery & Riding Wear is a business enterprise in the making.

 Clandon Park® Forestry Products are products made from our own timber that has been harvested from our sustainably managed forest.

 The new and reintroduced Clandon Park enterprises & products, which are also branded are as follows:

-Clandon Park Conservation Grazing is a new enterprise and a small number of the Clandon Park flock may even be made available for local conservation grazing projects around Guildford and the wider region if there is occasional need.
+Clandon Park Conservation Grazing Management is a new enterprise and a small number of the Clandon Park flock may even be made available for local conservation grazing projects around Leicestershire, Guildford and the wider regions if there is occasional need.

 Clandon Park Whitefaced Woodland Sheep is our flock name which has been registered with the Rare Breeds Survival Trust.

 Clandon Park® Celebratory Lamb™ Is the retail brand for our London retailer.